top of page

 Let’s make innovation more than a training session.

-Get in touch to explore running The Health Innovation Expedition at your organisation and building the strategy that takes it further.
+Get in touch to explore running The Health Innovation Expedition at your organisation - and building the strategy, systems and culture that allow it to deliver lasting change.

 Close-up of NHS staff brainstorming solutions during consultancy training